SET GLOBAL sql_slave_skip_counter = N

 This statement skips the next

-events from the master.
+events from the source.
 This is useful for recovering from

 replication stops caused by a statement.

-This statement is valid only when the slave threads are not running.
+This statement is valid only when the replication threads are not running.
 Otherwise, it produces an error.

 When using this statement, it is important to understand that the binary log is actually organized as a sequence of groups known as event groups.
 Each event group consists of a sequence of events.

 For transactional tables, an event group corresponds to a transaction.

 For nontransactional tables, an event group corresponds to a single SQL statement.